Road Salt: The Basics

 I already have the Hach Chloride Test Strips.
 Can I use those?

 Yes!
-Just make sure that when you submit your results photo, you take a picture of your strip next to the scale on the bottle.
+Just make sure to use the conversion chart that came with your test strips.
 (Every batch has a slightly different scale.)
 And double-check the expiration date on the bottle to ensure your strips haven’t expired!

 Why are we testing for chloride?
 Shouldn’t we be testing for salt?